verdverm/verdverm.github.io/_sr/04-pge.md

 ### Theory

+1. **Removing Non-determinism** - Creation of a completely reproducible SR algorithm.
 1. **Search Space Organization** - Understanding and designing the structure of the search space.
 1. **Evaluating Forms Once** - Designing the model for detection and avoidance of overlapping subproblems.

-1. **Removing Non-determinism** - Creation of a completely reproducible SR algorithm.
+PGE was born from the process of removing random number generators from GP.
+This required methods for
+selection, survival, and replication to all be replaced.
+The replacement process
+brought to light several issues which have not been addressed by the GP community.

 The theory underlying PGE
 is based on intuitive principles.